Carbonite, Inc.

 Carbonite, Inc. is an American company that offers an online backup service, available to Windows and macOS users.
 In 2019 it was acquired by Canadian software company OpenText.
 It backs up documents, e-mails, music, photos, and settings.
 It is named after carbonite, the fictional substance used to freeze Han Solo in Star Wars: The Empire Strikes Back.
 Carbonite was the first such service to offer unlimited backup space for a fixed price.
-Previously, all online backup services were priced by the gigabyte; many other vendors have since changed to an unlimited model.
+Previously, all online backup services were priced by the gigabyte.

 Carbonite offers two separate lines of products: Carbonite Home and Home Office for individuals, families, and one- or two-person businesses; and Carbonite Small Business for businesses with three or more computers.

 At one time in its history, Carbonite was named "Best Windows Backup Tool" by Lifehacker, "Labs Winner" by PC Pro, and "Editor's Choice" by NextAdvisor, but received only "two mice" in a MacWorld review putting it second to last.